zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

 Running .NET demos
 ------------------

-The .NET demos require the DEVPATH environment variable to be set to locate the Ice for .NET assemblies.
-For information on setting DEVPATH, please refer to the README.txt file from your Ice installation.

-If you have installed the Ice for .NET assemblies in the Global Assembly Cache (GAC) and would prefer to use them instead of relying on DEVPATH, you can delete the *.exe.config files located in each demo directory.

-To run a demo, open a command window and set DEVPATH if necessary.
-Change to the desired demo subdirectory and review the README file if one is present.
+To run a demo, open a command window, change to the desired demo subdirectory and review the README file if one is present.
 Type 'server.exe' to start the server.
 In another command window, type 'client.exe' to start the client.

 SSL Notes for the .NET demos